 The position of the maxima of the SP are given by considering the maxima of the $P_{SP,appr}$, which are connected with the points at which $\zeta_{2}(t_{1},t_{2})=N\pi$, for $N=0,1,2\ldots$.
 The full expression for the $\zeta_{2}(t_{1},t_{2})$, which can be analytically extracted from Eq.~\eqref{eq:06}, has a complicate form and does not add anything to the discussion.
 In Fig.~\ref{fig:03} we focus on the $N=0$ case for later reference.
-Similar interference patterns have been observed for driving a superconducting qubit multiple times at an avoided energy level crossing \cite{Oliver2005,Sillanpaa2006,Izmalkov2008}, although the fringes of Fig.~\ref{fig:03} have a different physical explanation.
-The physical reason behind such result is the constructive interference effect due to the pulse application, which can be used for increasing the SP for the multiqubit case as we see in the next section.
+The physical reason behind such result is the constructive interference effect due to the pulse application, which effect is used for increasing the SP for the multiqubit case as we see in the next section.